comit-network/RFCs/RFC-002-SWAP.md

 ### Beta Ledger (recip.
 Asset)

-The ledger on which (recip. the asset that) Alice buys and Bob sells[²].
+The ledger on which (recip. the asset that) Alice buys and Bob sells.

 ### Identity

 An identifier to which the ownership of a given asset can be transferred.

-Typically, a Bitcoin address or public key, an Ethereum account.
+Typically, a Bitcoin public key or an Ethereum account.

 ### Swap Protocol

 A protocol that defines the steps, transactions and communications needed to proceed with an atomic swap.

 Typically, [RFC-003](wip).
-However, this RFC is not limited to [RFC-003](wip) and is expected to be the building block for other swap protocols.
+However, it is not limited to [RFC-003](wip) and this RFC is expected to be the building block for other swap protocols.

 ## SWAP REQUEST

 ### Purpose

 For Alice to request Bob to proceed with an atomic swap.
-This message contains all the information that Alice needs to provide for both party to proceed with the swap.
+This message contains all the information that Alice needs to provide for both parties to proceed with the swap.

-A **SWAP RESPONSE**, to reject/decline or accept the swap request, is expected from Bob.
+A **SWAP RESPONSE**, to accept or decline the **SWAP REQUEST**, SHOULD be sent by Bob.

 ### Definition
 ```
 BAM! type: REQUEST
-Response expected: yes
 ```
 #### Format
 ```